Iranians vote in an all but decided presidential election - KTVZ

 “Who says people won’t participate?
 People will participate,” Abadi told CNN.
 “This is the slogan of foreign media who are suggesting that people aren’t taking part.”

-But across Tehran, election posters are sparse, campaign centers are largely empty and the mood is somber.
-On social media, activists are calling on people to stay home on Friday.
+But in the days leading up to the election,, election posters were sparse, campaign centers were largely empty and the mood was somber.
+On social media, activists called on people to stay home on Friday.
 One young man told us he intends to play video games on election day.

 “I don’t care about elections.
 Who is meant to take care of us?
 Rouhani … Khamenei?
 They’re passing us from one person to another like a basketball,” said one woman.
 Her voice fraught with emotion, she explained a litany of her economic troubles, including being unable to provide the medication needed for her sick son.